Nakilon/rbtris/README.txt

 * scoreboard
 * (done) not full going DOWN
 * ability to hold UP just for fun
-* Mutex stdlib class instead of key_lock var
+* (done) Mutex stdlib class instead of key_lock var
+* autoresize to screen
+* option to restart
+* cheat for testing purposes